wessenstam/esxi_stageworkshop/README.md

    - -it; run in interactive mode, show the console output of the script
    - -v; "mount" the following path **${PWD}** (current directory) to the **/script** directory INSIDE the container
    - wessenstam/esx_staging; the name of the container image that is going to be run.
 It will be downloaded automatically if it doesn't exist on the machine.
-   - /script/stage_esxi.ps1; the name of the script including the location **INSIDE** the container.
+   - /script/**SCRIPTNAME**.ps1; the name of the script including the location **INSIDE** the container.
 As we have mounted, using the **-v** parameter, the location on the machine that holds the script file to /script in the container, the container needs to be told the absolute full path.

+   The following scripts are available:

+   1. **private_cloud.sp1**; for Private cloud workshops with PE and PC configured
+   2. **consolidated_storage.ps1**; For File server, File server manager and Objects workshops with PE and PC configured
+   3. **calm.ps1**; for Calm workshop with PE and PC configured
+   4. **era.ps1**; for Era related workshops with PE and PC configured
+   5. **cicd.psq**; for CI/CD related workshop where PE, PC and Calm are configured

 ## Detailed run